 Ada Lovelace High School is one of four Twyford Trust schools.
 The Trust’s ethos is strongly and distinctively Christian, with an emphasis on developing socially responsible individuals with a sense of their own capacity to do and be good.
 The Trust prides itself on embracing ‘life lived to the full’; a concept that we have developed as our 10:10 ethic.

-Ada Lovelace opened as a Free School in September 2018 and this year we moved into our new school site with year groups 7 through to 9.
+Ada Lovelace opened as a Free School in September 2018 and last year we moved into our new school site with year groups 7 through to 10.